joe-gutman/Unofficial-OpenAI-Chat-Assistant-Manager/docs/api_reference/README.md

 - [Assistant Management](assistant_management.md): This document provides detailed information about the classes and methods used for managing assistants in PyAIManager.

-- [Chat Management](./chat_management.md): This document provides detailed information about the classes and methods used for managing chats in PyAIManager.
+- [Conversation Management](./conversation_management.md): This document provides detailed information about the classes and methods used for managing conversations in PyAIManager.